If you’re lonely when you’re alone, you’re in bad company.

 My first real experience being alone in public was in 2001 when I spent the entire summer virtually alone in a small, distant suburb of Minneapolis, with only my feet for transportation and a movie theater up the street.
 It took me days to muster up the courage to go see a movie by myself.
 Terrified people would see me as a friendless loser, my mind generated stranger observations of me, sitting in my seat so obviously alone.
 They are probably laughing and pointing at me, if not outwardly, then certainly inwardly, patting themselves smugly on the back for having friends.
 Who goes to see a movie alone?
 I focused on the pre-preview movie garbage, as if the only thing I cared about was what year Jurassic Park was released.
 But after the first few previews, it dawned on me: it wasn’t so bad after my mind became preoccupied with something other than irrational, fictional fears.

-The past eight years I’ve been traveling all over the country for my job, and for those who travel for work, you know you inevitably find yourself alone.
+For the past eight years, I traveled all over the country for my job, and for those who travel for work, you know you inevitably find yourself alone.
 Airport bars and restaurants are the gateway drug for eating alone in public.
 Lots of people are alone in airports, so it’s not uncommon to see loners lining the bar or occupying tables of one.
 The first time I tried eating alone outside the socially acceptable walls of an airport was in downtown Denver.
 “Will it be just you today?”
 You can cut the just, but yes.
 I am not hiding or meeting any friends, and I walked proudly outside to my table.
 I forced myself to sit and take in my surroundings, not dive into the comforts of a book or my phone or computer.
 People-watching is my favorite and the pedestrian mall activity combined with beer proved entertaining for hours.
 While I loved the experience, the table for one can still be awkward.
 I now prefer to belly up to the bar and chat with fellow patrons or the bartender, which has actually resulted in some seriously awesome conversations.
 It also avoids the dreaded, “Will you be dining alone?” asked in that are-you-sure-you-really-wanna-do-that tone.

 Many people suffer from the fear of finding oneself alone, and so they don’t find themselves at all.